privet-kitty/dufy/README.md

 There are some more points to remember: First, the [Munsell renotation data](https://www.rit.edu/cos/colorscience/rc_munsell_renotation.php) is measured not with illuminant D65, but with C. Sometimes you may want to use a direct converter with illuminant C, for e.g. accuracy or efficiency.
 The following converters are under illuminant C: `munsell-to-lchab`, `mhvc-to-lchab`, `mhvc-to-xyz-illum-c`.

-Second, for a given hue number and value you can find the feasible chroma by `max-chroma`:
+Second, for a given hue number and value you can find feasible chroma by `max-chroma`:

     * (dufy:max-chroma 1.28 6.1)
     => 24